Historical Apoplexy · State Legislative Adaptations · Pennsylvania

 clothing, household supplies, hygiene products, tools,

-educational materials, and other essential goods at below-
+educational materials, and other essential non-food goods at

-reducing the cost of essential non-food goods for residents
+manufacturing and reducing the cost of essential non-food

 (3) The department shall establish partnerships with